-I am convinced that bone broth alone healed me from the myriad of Lupus-like symptoms I experienced when I turned 50, 13 years ago.
+I am convinced that bone broth alone healed me from the myriad of Lupus-like symptoms I experienced when I turned 50, almost 18 years ago.

 “Good broth will resurrect the dead.” ~old South American proverb.